jfoote/vulture/README.md

 Analyzes open source bug trackers for interesting vulnerabilites.
 See [the latest report](https://s3.amazonaws.com/vulture88/index.html?sorts%5Bdate_modified%5D=-1&sorts%5Binstalls%5D=-1) for an example.

-_WARNING: This code is a mess and has not been factored for consumption for others._
+**WARNING: This code is a mess and has not been factored for maintainability or consumption by others in general.**

 *So unpolished you need to read the source code to figure out how to use it*